Skip to content

 Proposed rule follows White House warning about China hacking efforts against trucking sector.

-• certain pipeline, freight railroad, passenger railroad, and rail transit owner/operators with higher cybersecurity risk profiles establish and maintain a comprehensive cyber risk management program;
+• Owner/operators of pipelines and/or railroads that have a higher cybersecurity risk profiles to establish and maintain a comprehensive cyber risk management program;

-• these owner/operators, and higher-risk bus-only public transportation and over-the-road bus owner/operators, currently required to report significant physical security concerns to TSA to also report cybersecurity incidents to CISA; and
+• Owner/operators that are currently required to report significant physical security concerns to TSA to also report cybersecurity incidents to the Cybersecurity and Infrastructure Security Agency; and

-• higher-risk pipeline owner/operators adopt TSA's current requirements for rail and higher-risk bus operations to designate a physical security coordinator and report significant physical security concerns to TSA.
+• Higher-risk pipeline owner/operators to designate a physical security coordinator and report significant physical security concerns to TSA.

-The publication of a “notice of proposed rulemaking” in the Federal Register typically begins a 60-day period for public comment from any interested party, and an additional 30 days for reply comments.
+By publishing a “notice of proposed rulemaking” in the Federal Register, Federal Register, which is the daily journal of the U.S. government, TSA has initiated a 60-day period for public comment from any interested party and an additional 30 days for reply comments.

 "TSA has collaborated closely with its industry partners to increase the cybersecurity resilience of the nation's critical transportation infrastructure," TSA Administrator David Pekoske said in a release.
 "The requirements in the proposed rule seek to build on this collaborative effort and further strengthen the cybersecurity posture of surface transportation stakeholders.
 We look forward to industry and public input on this proposed regulation."